Jxiang2/workaxle-optaplanner/README.md

 Schedule shifts for all employees in a specific group in a period of time

 ### Constraints:

 Base constraints

-1. Each shift is assigned to one to many employees who work as required roles
+1. Each shift is assigned to one or many employees who work as required roles
 2. Try to distribute the shifts evenly to all employees
 3. No employee works more than 1 shift in 1 day

 Optional constraints

-1. No employee works more than 1 shift in N hours
+1. No employee works more than 1 shift in N hours (0 by default)
-2. No employee works on weekands
+2. No employee works on weekends (false by default)

 ### Models: